EdFallinOnGitHub/Portfolio/README.md

 I'm always happy to talk about these projects and how they demonstrate my skills, drive, and interests.&nbsp;  I hope you like them!

-> All repositories here are portfolio-facing copies.&nbsp;  Their age varies greatly, up to about eight years.
+> All repositories here are portfolio-facing copies.&nbsp;  Their age varies greatly, from today up to about eight years.